Are you an IT professional looking to support a state agency? If so, we have an exciting opportunity for you! Read below and apply today!

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-technical support functions in such areas as: assisting in the design,
+technical support work in such areas as:

-any closely related complex technical support function.
+technical support function.

-interpreted at the level of Information Technology Analyst 2.
+the level of Information Technology Technician.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-1. College training in management information systems, computer science or information technology related area may be substituted for the General Experience on the basis of fifteen (15) semester hours equaling six (6) months of experience to a maximum of four (4) years for a Bachelor's degree.
+1. College training in management information systems, computer science or information technology related area may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling six (6) months of experience to a maximum of four (4) years for a Bachelor's degree.

-- Experience with Microsoft Azure
+- Experience with CAD software

-- Experience with cloud resources deployment principles
+- Experience with Microsoft Office

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER